Sounds of the 60s: Features of the show

-Since April 2007, the show's producer has been Phil Swern, whom Matthew had nicknamed "The Collector".
-In 2017, Tom Du Croz (now Richard Power), Phil Swern and Tony Blackburn now compile and produce the show.
+From 2007 to his death in 2024, the show's producer was Phil Swern, whom Matthew had nicknamed "The Collector", joined in 2017 by Tom Du Croz.
+Mollie Davidson and Tony Blackburn now compile and produce the show.

-It was during Swern's time on the show that the "Playing Hard To Get" feature was introduced into the Matthew era of the show.
+It was during Swern's time on the show that the "Playing Hard to Get" feature was introduced into the Matthew era of the show.
 Listeners who wanted a copy of a record they had lost over the years could request a CD of that song and, if successful, were sent a special "SOTS" CD of the track after it had been played on the show.
 When Matthew left the show, requests were dropped.

 Tony Blackburn has been hosting the show since 4 March 2017.
 The show is currently broadcast live between 6am and 8am on Saturdays.
-New features of the show have included "America's Top 3", "Magic Moments", "60s into the 70s", the "A-Z of Motown", "Tony's Doo-Wop Shop", "Northern Soul Dancefloor Fillers", Stuck on Two, and "Phil Swern's Colossal Collection".
+New features of the show have included "America's Top 3", "Magic Moments", "60s into the 70s", the "A-Z of Motown", "Tony's Doo-Wop Shop", "Northern Soul Dancefloor Fillers", "Stuck on Two", "Classic EPs" and "Phil Swern's Colossal Collection".

 During an early part of the COVID-19 pandemic, the show temporarily returned to being pre-recorded, with Blackburn recording it from his home.
 During this time, Blackburn changed the format of the show, with more listener requests being played.

-On 10 April 2021, Sounds of the 60s was cancelled due to the sad and tragic death of Prince Philip, Duke of Edinburgh the previous day.
+On 10 April 2021, Sounds of the 60s was cancelled due to the death of Prince Philip, Duke of Edinburgh, the previous day.
 The show returned live on 24 April 2021.

 Related shows

 For several years in the 1990s and a couple of years in the 2010s, Radio 2 carried a complementary show of music from the 1950s, Sounds of the 50s, which was presented by singer and entertainer Ronnie Hilton and later by Leo Green.
-In the 2000s, there was also Sounds of the 70s, a title first used in 1970 for a daily late-night show of "progressive" music on Radio 1.
-Radio 2's version of Sounds of the 70s was presented by singer-songwriter Steve Harley and now by Johnnie Walker.
+Since the 2000s, there has also been Sounds of the 70s, a title first used in 1970 for a daily late-night show of "progressive" music on Radio 1.
+Radio 2's version of Sounds of the 70s was presented by singer-songwriter Steve Harley, Radio DJ Johnnie Walker, and now by Bob Harris.
 Sounds of the 80s was launched on Radio 2 on 5 October 2013, was presented by Sara Cox and now by Gary Davies.
 Sounds of the 90s was launched on 19 March 2020 and is presented by Fearne Cotton.